How to get funding for your small business idea in Nigeria

 So, before applying for small business funding from family and friends, you need to come up with a realistic business plan that captures your business idea and other key details.

-Also, be able to explain in details your business idea, what you want from them and what they will gain in return, explicitly.
+Even if you don’t want to give them a business plan in black and white, be able to explain in details your business idea, what you want from them and what they will gain in return, explicitly.

 Let them know whether what you need is a grant, a loan or an equity investment.
+And you have to think about each of these options before you decide on them.

-If it’s a loan, come up with terms and agreement and when they can get it back.
-Where it’s an equity investment on the other hand, inform them in your agreement of the possible risks involved, what they are supposed to get as returns on investment and time range they should expect that etc.
+Where it’s an equity investment on the other hand, inform them in your agreement of the possible risks involved, what they are supposed to get as returns on investment and the potential time range they should expect that outcome etc.

 Instead of waiting to own 100 percent equity in your business, you can engage in a strategic partnership, to get funding for a small business.